G. de P. — I am ready to answer questions.

 Student — I would like to ask whether music — and I mean by music that great reservoir of music which a composer taps in his inspiration — is the language of the cosmic gods in the sense of being their creative speech, their active being?

-Student — May I ask another question?
-Could this that you have just spoken of, the music of the atoms, apply to the music that the brook makes?
+Student — Could this that you have just spoken of, the music of the atoms, apply to the music that the brook makes?
 I have heard lovely tones in the water of a brook.

 G. de P. — Yes, in a general way I think so.
 The musical harmonies that a waterfall or a running brook give forth are simply translations through and on our plane of parts of the cosmic harmony which exists.
 In the same way, the glorious colors and graceful shapes of flowers are other manifestations of the symphonic harmonies with which the universe is filled full.